John Walton Jr. Planes

 (Note the corrected birth year of 1710.)

 Editor's note 8-9-2023.
 Periodically, plane enthusiasts pose a question or forward an observation and in the process, challenge each other in their understandings and assumptions.
-This happened recently with the editor and Dave S. and Mike H. resulting in rethinking the plane detail date sequence observed in I Walton planes.
+This happened recently with the editor and Dave S. and Mike H. resulting in a re-consideration of the plane detail (date) sequence observed in I Walton planes.
+The following assessment is not necessarily held by all members of the said discussion and therefore should be considered a work-in-progress.

 For this reassessment, I Walton planes in a least 5 collections have been studied.
 While only a limited number of planes have been studied so far (approximately 20), the planes seem to break out into three distinct groups (earlier, middle and later).
 The planes in each group are relatively consistent with respect to one another and the traits of each group seem to be distinctive.